Community of Christ: God, Jesus Christ, and the Holy Spirit

-The Community of Christ teaches that the "one eternal living God is triune.”
-It acknowledges God, who is a community of three persons, as the Creator and the Source of love, life, and truth.
-It states that "[t]his God alone is worthy of worship.”
-Jesus Christ is described as both Savior and as a living expression of God and is acknowledged as having lived, died, and been resurrected.
+The Community of Christ teaches that the "one eternal living God is triune".
+It acknowledges God, who is a "community of three persons", as the Creator and the Source of love, life, and truth.
+It states that "[t]his God alone is worthy of worship."
+Jesus Christ is described as both Savior and as "a living expression of God" and is acknowledged as having lived, died, and been resurrected.
 As the name of the denomination implies, Jesus Christ is central to its members' study and worship.
-The Community of Christ's Theology Task Force states that "Jesus Christ is the Word made flesh, both fully human and fully divine.”
+The Community of Christ's Theology Task Force states that "Jesus Christ is the Word made flesh, both fully human and fully divine."
 The Holy Spirit is described as the "continuing presence of God in the world" and as the source of divine inspiration.

 Peace

-The Independence and Kirtland Temples are places of education and worship for all people.
-In keeping with the Community of Christ's role as a "peace and justice church," the Independence Temple was "dedicated to the pursuit of peace".
+In keeping with the Community of Christ's role as a "peace and justice church", the Independence Temple was "dedicated to the pursuit of peace".
 Every day at 1 pm a Daily Prayer for Peace is held in the sanctuary of the Independence Temple.
-Each day at 1 pm Eastern Time the Daily Prayer for Peace is held at the Community of Christ Spiritual Formation Center portion of the Kirtland Temple Complex.
 The church's peace position was influenced by the Mennonite Central Committee Peace and Justice Education Associate.
 In addition, the Community of Christ International Peace Award has been bestowed annually since 1993 (except 1996).
 The call to "peace, reconciliation, and healing of the spirit" is a recurring theme of the Community of Christ and is reflected in its official vision statement.
 Doctrinal statements by the church suggest that "because of our commitment to Christ and belief in the worth of all people and the value of community building, we dedicate our lives to the pursuit of peace and justice for all people."
-The church maintains a Peace and Justice Ministries Office at its headquarters which is designed to provide resources, education and networking.
-The Peace Colloquy is a major conference on peace held annually at the Community of Christ headquarters.
-The Community of Christ promotes the Young Peacemakers Club as a means of teaching and promoting peace among children all over the world.
-In 2008, the church organized an additional 501(c)3 organization called the Peace Support Network whose stated purpose is to "build a global movement which provides individuals the opportunity to join together based upon passion, calling, and that which resonates within them, rather than be constrained by the limitations of circumstance and geography."